St George’s Hall Charitable Trust

 Eventually opening in 1854, St George’s Hall is a unique venue in concept and design, and has undoubtedly become a barometer of the city’s status; having been introduced by the Victorians as an ostentatious display of architecture when Liverpool was thriving, the Hall dazzled locals and visitors until harder times hit the city during the 1980s, when it fell into a state of disrepair and lay derelict for over two decades.

-Claire Dove OBE & Deputy Lieutenant
+Claire Dove CBE & Deputy Lieutenant

-Ex-Chair and current Patron of Social Enterprise UK – the national umbrella group for the social enterprise movement in the UK – Claire has worked in a number of key roles over the last three decades.
+Ex-Chair and current patron of Social Enterprise UK – the national umbrella group for the social enterprise movement in the UK – Claire has worked in a number of key roles over the last three decades.

-As Chief Executive of the Blackburne House Group, which is recognised as one of the leading providers of adult and community education in the country and graded ‘Outstanding’ by Ofsted, Claire continues to work tirelessly with the group.
+As chief executive of the Blackburne House Group, which is recognised as one of the leading providers of adult and community education in the country and graded ‘Outstanding’ by Ofsted, Claire continues to work tirelessly with the group.

 Claire has also been instrumental in creating the strategies for the social enterprise movement in the UK and working with British Council across the globe.
 Claire acts as an intermediary between government and the voluntary sector to champion the Social Value Act in the UK, which ensures that social and environmental inclusion is embedded into the procurement of contracts for the public sector.